 9. Trouble at South Shore Hospital

-A Massachusetts hospital found itself in hot water when it revealed the loss of nearly a million health records, ironic for an establishment that is devoted to helping and protecting others.
+A Massachusetts hospital revealed the loss of nearly a million health records.
+It is ironic for an establishment devoted to helping and protecting others.
 Lost information included financial data as well as health records.
 Victims of the disaster included not only patients, but employees, and business particulars as well.
 Only upon the Massachusetts Attorney General’s insistence did the hospital follow up by contacting all parties that were affected by this extreme breach in security.

 10. Major Wikileaks